warambil/warambil.github.io/source/_posts/2014-04-18-aws-how-to-setup-a-basic-lamp-server.markdown

 categories: AWS
 ---
 ## Objective
 These are the Yum packages I usually install on an EC2 instance with CentOS.
-I have done this so many times that I thought that I could save others time by publishing them.
+I have done this so many times that I thought I could save others time by publishing it.

 This list may clearly vary according to particular needs so feel free to include or rule out any package.